Battle of Fort Slongo: Battle

 On the evening of October 1, an American reconnaissance force commanded by Sgt.
 Elijah Churchill was sent ahead to plan the attack on the fort.
 Many of the British officers in command of the fort were at a party the night before the battle.
 They beached the boats at Crab Meadow, west of the fort, and made their way to the nearby Nathaniel Skidmore farm.
 From there Nathaniel Skidmore led the group to the fort to scout out their plan of attack.
-It is important to note that the farm was most likely the farm owned by his father Isaac Skidmore, as Nathaniel would have been no more than 15 years of age and thereby too young to own the farm at Crab Meadow The commanding officer in charge of the fort, Major Valanstine, was in New York City on military matters and was not present for the battle.
+The farm was most likely the farm owned by his father Isaac Skidmore, as Nathaniel would have been no more than 15 years of age and thereby too young to own the farm at Crab Meadow The commanding officer in charge of the fort, Major Valanstine, was in New York City on military matters and was not present for the battle.

 On the night of October 2, 100 men under the command of Benjamin Tallmadge and led by Major Lemuel Trescott departed Norwalk, Connecticut in whaleboats across Long Island Sound.
 Trescott's force was split between 50 men under Captain Richard's Company of the Connecticut Line and 50 men from Captain Edgar's Dismounted Dragoons.
 Landing in the early morning hours of October 3, Captain Edgar's dragoons were ordered to launch a surprise attack on the fort while Captain Richard's infantry were ordered to surround the fort to prevent any British forces from escaping.

 At 3:00 am on October 3, Lieutenant Rogers of the 2nd Regiment of Light Dragoons commenced the attack on the fort with his men, with Major Trescott and Captain Edgar's forces in tow.
 The British sentry on duty fired his gun to alert the defenders of the American attack and retreated inside the fort, forgetting to shut the gate behind him.
 Colonel Tallmadge reported in his journal that the British put up some resistance once the Americans entered the fort, with the attackers killing four and wounding two of the defenders.

 Aftermath

 The Americans burned the buildings and stored materials of the fort, rendering it unusable for the remainder of the war.
 Among the items destroyed were two four-pounder cannons.
 The Americans captured two captains, a lieutenant, 18 privates, as well as two one-pounder cannons and a brass one-pounder cannon.

 The only American wounded in the battle was Sgt.
 Elijah Churchill, who would personally be awarded a Badge of Military Merit by George Washington, making him the first person to receive a Purple Heart.

 Today the remnants of the fort are in a residential area in the hamlet of Fort Salonga.
+The actual location is 3250 feet northeast of the historical marker.
+Historical marker at 40°54′44.73″N by 73°17′59.38″W and fort at 40°55′08.93″N by 73°17′31.94″W. The fort remains are on private property and not accessible without trespass.